๐Ÿ’ฃEuropean History โ€“ 1890 to 1945

 Why This Matters

-The Allied coalition that defeated the Axis powers wasn't just a military alliance—it was a complex web of ideological partnerships, strategic calculations, and shifting power dynamics that fundamentally reshaped the global order.
+The Allied coalition that defeated the Axis powers wasn't just a military alliance.
+It was a complex web of ideological partnerships, strategic calculations, and shifting power dynamics that fundamentally reshaped the global order.
 You're being tested on understanding how these nations came together despite vastly different political systems, why their contributions varied so dramatically, and what their wartime cooperation meant for post-war Europe.
-The Grand Alliance between liberal democracies and the communist Soviet Union represents one of history's most consequential examples of realpolitik overcoming ideological differences.
+The Grand Alliance between liberal democracies and the communist Soviet Union is one of history's most consequential examples of realpolitik overcoming ideological differences.

-Don't just memorize which country did what—know the underlying concepts each Allied power illustrates: total war mobilization, coalition warfare, resistance movements, colonial contributions, and the seeds of Cold War tension.
+Don't just memorize which country did what.
+Know the underlying concepts each Allied power illustrates: total war mobilization, coalition warfare, resistance movements, colonial contributions, and the seeds of Cold War tension.
 Exam questions frequently ask you to compare Allied strategies, explain how the war transformed national identities, or analyze why the wartime alliance fractured so quickly after 1945.
 Understanding the "Big Three" dynamics and the roles of smaller powers will serve you well on both multiple-choice and FRQ sections.

 The "Big Three" and Great Power Leadership

-The war's outcome hinged on the coordination—and tensions—among the three dominant Allied powers.
+The war's outcome hinged on the coordination and tensions among the three dominant Allied powers.
 Each brought different strengths and bore different costs, creating an unequal partnership that shaped post-war negotiations.

 United Kingdom